 Simple English definitions for legal terms

-Read a random definition: terms
+Read a random definition: reversible error

 Term: CERTUM AN ET QUANTUM DEBEATUR?